The Ultimate Monteverde Itinerary: 34 Best Things To Do

 The forests of Costa Rica have a large variety of flora and fauna.
 Each plant has its own unique shape and colour.

-Santa Elena Cloud Forest is one of the most underrated things to do in Monteverde
+Santa Elena Cloud Forest is one of the best things to do in Monteverde

 Costa Rica is one of a few places in the world where you can see the rare Resplendent Quetzal.
 The national bird of Guatemala, quetzals are elusive but spectacular birds.
 Boasting bright emerald and ruby feathers and a long tail, they are nicknamed the jewel of the forest and are one of the most impressive bird species in the world.
 They frequent high-altitude terrain and can be found in the cloud forests between the months of February and July, as this is when they nest in the trees.
 The best way to see a quetzal is on a Guided Tour in Monteverde Cloud Forest.
 They are very shy birds and can only be seen briefly outside of the nest when the male and female swap duties from egg-sitting to feeding.
 Local guides know the best spots to see quetzals in each season and you’d have to be very lucky to see one without a guide.